ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 )
 ```
 * You can call the manifest anything you like, not only `manifest.ron`.
-* The `path` is relative to the root assets directory, not to the manifest file.
+* The `path` is relative to the root assets folder, not to the manifest file.
 * The `rects` coords are in order min_x, max_x, min_y, max_y.
 * `rects` is a list not a map to preserve ordering.
 The sprite indices in the text atlas are ordered implicitly according to the order of the rects list.
 * If you don't need to look up the sprites by name, use an empty string: